NlightNFotis/nlightnfotis.github.io/_posts/2022-04-28-bioinformatics-stronghold-nucleotide-counting.markdown

 the actual feature code is written, so that the tests guide the design of the code itself.

-*Behaviour-Drive Development* (BDD for short), is a sister approach to TDD, but for the purposes of this article, BDD is the approach of *writing the tests in a way that they reflect prose specification of the behaviour of the module* under test.
+*Behaviour-Driven Development* (BDD for short), is a sister approach to TDD, but for the purposes of this article, BDD is the approach of *writing the tests in a way that they reflect prose specification of the behaviour of the module* under test.